Spitfire (New Universe): newuniversal – Dr. Jennifer Swann

-An alternate version of Jenny Swensen is introduced as Dr. Jennifer Swan in Warren Ellis' re-imagining of New Universe, newuniversal.
-Dr. Jennifer Swann works for Project Spitfire, continuing her father's work on the H.E.X.
+An alternate version of Jenny Swensen is introduced as Dr. Jennifer Swann in Warren Ellis' re-imagining of New Universe, newuniversal.
+Swann works for Project Spitfire, continuing her father's work on the H.E.X.
 (Human Enhancement eXperimental) Initiative, working to create a robotic battle suit.
-In the wake of the White Event and police reports regarding Kenneth Connell, Jennifer's supervisor Philip L. Voight informs her that H.E.X funding has been increased by a factor of twenty and that the true mandate of Project Spitfire is to monitor and/or kill all superhumans.
-It is revealed in newuniversal #3 that she was granted the Cipher glyph, becoming one of the superhumans she was tasked to hunt down and kill.
+In the wake of the White Event and police reports regarding Kenneth Connell, Swann's supervisor Philip Voight informs her that H.E.X funding has been increased by a factor of twenty and that the true mandate of Project Spitfire is to monitor or kill all superhumans.
+Swann is later granted the Cipher glyph, becoming one of the superhumans she was tasked to hunt down and kill.

 Exiles

 An alternate version of Spitfire was rescued (and later recruited) by Quentin Quire, as part of Quire's version of the Exiles, in which the team helped the surviving heroes battled the Annihilation Wave that was led by a banished Hulk.